Deiondre' Hall

-Deiondre' Clifton Hall (born May 31, 1994) is an American former professional football safety.
-He played college football at the University of Northern Iowa from 2012 to 2015 and was selected by the Chicago Bears in the fourth round of the 2016 NFL draft.
+Deiondre' Clifton Hall (born May 31, 1994) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Northern Iowa Panthers from 2012 to 2015 and was selected by the Chicago Bears in the fourth round of the 2016 NFL draft.

 Early life

 Deiondre' was born in Columbia, South Carolina to Rosie and Clifton Hall Jr. He is the older brother of twins, Texas Tech long jumper, Justin Hall and the late Jordan Hall.
 At age 5, Deiondre' and his family relocated to Blue Springs, Missouri.

 Hall attended Blue Springs High School in Blue Springs, Missouri.
 He was a three sport athlete in football, basketball, and track.
 As a senior, Hall was a two-way starter, playing both free safety and wide receiver.
 Deiondre' finished his senior season with 54 tackles, 8 pass breakups, 4 interceptions and one forced fumble on defense and caught 35 passes for 719 yards and 9 touchdowns on offense.
 His efforts on the field earned him first-team all-state and first-team all-metro.
 Hall was also named to the All-Simone team, which consists of the top players in the Kansas City area.

 As a basketball player, Hall averaged 10.8 points per game, 3.2 rebounds per game, and 2.5 assists per game as a starter his senior year.
 As a high school track athlete, Hall's personal bests included a high jump of 6 ft 9 in a school record; a long jump of 23 ft 3/4 in; a triple jump of 47 ft 7+3/4 in; and a 400-meter dash of 52.20 sec.

 As a senior at the MSHSAA Class 3–4 State Track Championships, Hall placed 2nd in the high jump, 4th in the long jump and 5th in the triple jump.